-Take a guided tour of St. Mark’s Basilica in Piazza San Marco.
-The church of the city’s patron saint dominates the square and is the third edition of a church on this site, likely dating from the 11th century.
+The church of the city’s patron saint dominates the square and is the third edition of a church on this site.
+It dates from the 11th century.
 Many of the artworks and the purported relics of Saint Mark were plundered from other ancient sites in the Holy Land.
 The church is a mix of Byzantine, Medieval and Renaissance art, architecture and mosaics.

 The famous four gilded horses overlooking the square were early spoils brought from Constantinople after the Fourth Crusade.
 The real ones are inside the church, but the replicas are no less impressive.
 Go out onto the terrace to enjoy the excellent view of the square from above.

-The St. Mark’s Campanile stands across from the Basilica and is a landmark that can be viewed from just about anywhere in the city.
-The 323 ft bell tower had an early defense function, but the current one is a reconstruction from the early 20th century and is mainly used for bell-ringing and for tourists to ascend to the top for sweping city and lgoon views.
+The St. Mark’s Campanile stands across from the Basilica.
+This landmark can be viewed from just about anywhere in the city.
+The 323 ft bell tower had an early defence function.
+But the current one is a reconstruction from the early 20th century and is mainly used for bell-ringing.
+Tourists can climb to the top to enjoy sweeping city and lagoon views.

 Visit the Doge’s Palace

 If you’ve never been to Venice, seeing the interior of the Doge’s Palace is worthwhile.
 The Doge was the ruler of the Republic of Venice in its heyday.
-The citizens always elected an older man for this role (as in 70+), to ensure that he wouldn’t be in power too long.
+The citizens always elected an older man for this role (as in 70+).
+This would ensure that he wouldn’t be in power too long.